 - Type of airline– Flight attendant salaries depend upon the type of airline he/she flies for.
 Main line carriers such as Delta, American, or United Airlines usually start flight attendants with higher salaries.
 Regional airlines like Mesa, PSA, or GoJet offer slightly lower salaries.

 - Number of hours– Flight attendants salaries are referred to as “guaranteed hours/month.”
-Guaranteed hours range from 70-80 hours each calendar month, with starting pay between $16-26 per hour.
+Guaranteed hours range from 70-80 hours each calendar month, with starting pay between $17-26 per hour- depending on the air line and other factors.
 If flight attendants are on call (reserve status), or if they do not reach the guaranteed flight hours for the month, they are still paid for the total number of guaranteed hours.

 Other Flight Attendant Salary Information

 Flight attendants may be able to pick up additional flight hours- significantly increasing their earning potential.
 Flight attendants are also paid an hourly meal allowance known as a per diem (Latin for “per day”) whenever they work outside of their base location.
 Per diem is paid round the clock (even when you are sleeping!), in addition to the guaranteed hour salary.
 Per diem rates vary between $1.50 and $2.60 per hour-depending on the individual airline and whether the working flight is a domestic flight or international.